Bes920/Easint/README.md

 ```

 - Make sure `GEMINI_API_KEY` is set in `.env`
-- Run `python test_gemini_api.py` to list available models and confirm the key is valid before opening the chat page
+- Run `python test_gemini_api.py` to list available models and confirm the key is valid before opening the chat features
+- Once the server is running, open `/dashboard`, click an investigation, and interact with the new AI Analysis section at the bottom of the modal (typed messages or quick-question buttons trigger `/ai/chat` and show replies inline).

 ### **▶️ Step 5: Run the Application**